TenBitMelon/BiomesImage/README.md

 # BiomesImage

-This is a small Program that uses the [cubiomes](http://github.com/Cubitect/cubiomes) library to generate a biome map around worldspawn for usage in other programs.
+This is a small program that uses the [cubiomes](http://github.com/Cubitect/cubiomes) library to generate a biome map around worldspawn for usage in other programs.

 Precompiled Binaries are available under the [releases](http://github.com/melonboy10/BiomesImage/releases) page.